| HOSPITALS JAMMED AS BANNED PESTICIDE IS SPRAYED FROM THE

 In Manitou, Michigan, Registered Nurse Kim Korte was driving north on

 M52, when she noticed "stripes" in the sky.
-"It appeared as if someone
+"It appeared

 took white paint on their fingers and from north to south ran their fingers